-Climate games are any games that contain significant climate themes or references.
-Some such games are focused entirely on addressing the climate crisis, while others address the theme tangentially by including climate references or gaming mechanics related to greenhouse gas emissions and resultant climate disruptions.
+Climate games are games that contain significant climate themes or references.
+Some climate games focus entirely on addressing the climate crisis.
+Others address climate implicitly or tangentially by including climate references or game mechanics related to greenhouse gas emissions and climate disruptions.

 Climate Video Games